Propeller Design with OpenFOAM

 Running OpenFOAM within CAESES® is simply done by means of a “computation” object that triggers the Allrun script with a single click: Then, a geometry variant gets exported, meshing is triggered (using the meshing tool of choice), CFD is started and results are pushed back into CAESES®.
 This process is fully automated.

-Running OpenFOAM within CAESES® in the context of propeller design is also briefly described in a PDF tutorial that comes with CAESES®.
-There is also a video (CAESES as a GUI for OpenFOAM) in our video section.
-And, there is a nice blog post (blade analysis for propellers) which shows how to quickly generate a fully-parametric blade model from a set of given NURBS surfaces (for blade designers).
-Another blog post about a Wageningen B-Series propeller comes with a short video that shows how to quickly generate these specific propeller geometries.
+Check out the video (CAESES as a GUI for OpenFOAM) in our video section.
+There is also a nice blog post (blade analysis for propellers) which shows how to quickly generate a fully-parametric blade model from a set of given NURBS surfaces (for blade designers).
+Another blog post about a Wageningen B-Series propeller comes with a short video that shows how to quickly generate these specific propeller geometries including a link to online propeller tools.

 If you have further questions about coupling CAESES® and OpenFOAM, please drop us a line, or take a look into the CAESES® forum where plenty of posts deal with this topic (just enter e.g. “OpenFOAM” into the search field).